 You have discovered the colorful world of gems; now it is time to decide on the perfect gemstone for you!
 Which gemstone will suit you best?
 How much do gemstones cost?
 Which gemstones are the most durable?
 What types of gemstone jewelry are in fashion right now?
-How long will my gemstone last?
-Is there a gemstone that is perfect for me?
+How long will your gemstone last?
+Is there a gemstone that is perfect for you?
 Read on for some surprising gemstone facts and expert answers to aid your search and give you the knowledge and confidence to choose the perfect gemstone for you.
 Note – the below post discusses the selection of gemstones from a jewelry perspective – check out this article to learn about selecting stones from a healing perspective.

 Your Perfect Gemstone